dariol83/ccsds/README.md

 available CCSDS standards (SLE, TM/TC/AOS data link protocols, Space Packet).
 The implementation has been done in Java and follows the latest modular changes in the Java platform since version 9.

-Since this code is implemented as personal activity, without any use of external systems or software to validated its implementation, and it is neither operationally nor effectively tested, compliance to standard is not guaranteed.
+Since this code is implemented as personal hobby, without any use of external systems or software to test or validate its behaviour (it is neither operationally nor effectively tested), compliance to standard is not guaranteed.
 Use this library at your own risk.

 ## SLE
 The SLE User Test Library (eu.dariolucia.ccsds.sle.utl) is a test library that implements the user side of an SLE data exchange session.